What is Ham Radio?

 Find out what you can do with ham radio!

 You can communicate from the top of a mountain, your home or behind the wheel of your car, all without relying on the Internet or a cell phone network You can take radio wherever you go!
 In times of disaster, when regular communications channels fail, hams can swing into action assisting emergency communications efforts and working with public service agencies.
 For instance, the Amateur Radio Service kept New York City agencies in touch with each other after their command center was destroyed during the 9/11 tragedy.
-Ham Radio also came to the rescue during Hurricane Katrina, where all other communications failed, and the devastating flooding in Colorado in 2013.
+Ham radio also came to the rescue during Hurricane Katrina, where all other communications failed, and the devastating flooding in Colorado in 2013.

 Some hams like to build and experiment with electronics.
 Computer hobbyists enjoy using Amateur Radio's digital communications opportunities.
 Others compete in "DX contests," where the object is to see how many hams in distant locations they can contact.
 Mostly we use ham radio to form friendships over the air or through participation in one of more than 2000 Amateur Radio clubs throughout the country.
 There are over 600,000 radio amateurs in the United States and over 2,000,000 worldwide.